 Our quality new homes reflect timeless exteriors with flexible and modern living spaces.
-Customers appreciate the additional value this brings and the unique way they can blend personal and work life to create a better way to
+Customers appreciate the additional value this brings and the unique way they can blend personal and work life to create a better way to live

-Cash buyers represented 33% (2021: 23% ) of our reservations as we continued to tap into the resilient downsizer market.
-Customers upgraded their homes with extras in record numbers, whether that be bespoke flooring, granite worktops or under review (7% outside of London) home offices.
+Cash buyers represented 33% (2021: 23% 2) of our reservations as we continued to tap into the resilient downsizer market.
+Customers upgraded their homes with extras in record numbers, whether that be bespoke flooring, granite worktops or home offices.
 This continues to be a key point of differentiation for the business with customers selecting and completing their choices via the award winning My Redrow online service.